-Public health nurses are employed by the Health Service Executive (HSE) to provide a range of healthcare services in the community.
-They are usually based in your local health centre and are assigned to cover specific geographical areas.
-They provide services in schools, health centres, day care, community centres and in people's homes.
+Public health nurses (PHN’S) are registered nurses employed by the Health Service Executive (HSE).
+They are often based in your local health centre and work in the community, covering a specific geographical area.
+Public health nurses work in schools, health centres, daycare, community centres and in people's homes.

-- People who are chronically or acutely ill at home and people who are dying at home
+- Chronically or acutely ill or dying at home

-- Children – infant welfare services, child health services and school health services
+- A child, for example infant welfare services, child health services and school health services

-- Expectant mothers and mothers who have recently given birth
+- An expectant mother who has recently given birth

 The HSE may employ Health Care Assistants to assist the public health nursing service.
 Care assistants provide personal care rather than domestic services but there is some overlap between what they do and what home helps do.